 Australia and Olympic Judo

-Australia has competed in every Olympic judo competition since 1964 and at these Games in Tokyo Ted Boronovskis won a bronze medal in the open category.
+Australia has competed in every Olympic judo competition since the Tokyo 1964 Games where Ted Boronovskis won a bronze medal in the open category.
 Maria Pekli matched that achievement in the women's 59 kilogram category at Sydney 2000.
 It is also worth noting that in the women's judo demonstration event at Seoul 1988, Suzanne Williams won a gold medal but this does not count towards Australia’s medal tally.

 Daniel Kelly made his fourth Olympic Games appearance at the London 2012 Games as a part of the six strong team, bowing out in the round of 32.
 Second time Olympian Mark Anthony came away with Australia’s best result going down in the quarter finals before making it within one match of the bronze medal playoff in the repechage.